Joe-Collins-1986/travel-app/README.md

    ---

    #### Profile Page
-   This page will allow users to view their site details as well as give them an oppertunity to note down any travel objectives they may have.
+   This page will allow users to view their site details as well as give them an opportunity to note down any travel objectives they may have.

    In addition to this if the user has recorded any countries they wish to visit on the planner then links to these country info pages will be available to the user via their profile page.